1977 U.S. license plate

 bordered by Kentucky, Wisconsin, Iowa, Missouri, and Indiana

 Illinois quickly ditched their graphic 1976 Bicentennial plates, reverting back to the same plain design they had been using since the 1950s.
 In 1977, Illinois was only one of four states that were still replacing their plates every year.
-Passenger car serial formats could be all-numeric, or using a two-letter prefix as shown here.
+Passenger car serial formats could be all-numeric, as shown here, or using a two-letter prefix.

 Indiana